Royal Darwin Hospital: Racial profiling controversy

 In 2016, the hospital made international news, attracting criticism when Indigenous musician Geoffrey Gurrumul Yunupingu attended the Emergency Department while vomiting blood.
 The artist had been advised to remain in Darwin near the hospital rather than returning to his home at Galiwin'ku due to a flare up in symptoms related to a Hepatitis B infection by his kidney specialist.
 When his symptoms returned, Gurrumul's manager and nurse called an ambulance and accompanied him to the hospital, explaining the situation.
 Gurrumul, who was also blind, was left to wait for eight hours with internal bleeding before receiving treatment, ending up in the intensive care unit.
 The incident saw allegations of institutional racism and profiling levelled against the hospital's staff by both Gurrumul's manager, and specialist Dr Paul Lawton when it emerged that notes on his medical chart may have indicated that the condition was related to alcohol abuse.
 Dr Lawton alleged that nationally published data suggested that racial profiling was commonplace at the hospital.

 Although a complaint was lodged, both the hospital and the Territory's Health Minister John Elferink refuted the allegations.
 Elferink asserted that questions about consumption of alcohol are a normal and necessary part of the diagnostic process for any patient presenting for medical treatment, in line with the hospital's policies.
 He declined to formally investigate the claims, labelling them a publicity stunt.
 The Northern Territory branch of the Australian Medical Association also defended the hospital's record on working with Indigenous Australians, pointing out that 60 per cent of patients treated at RDH are Indigenous.
 Although Gurrumul recovered on that occasion, he died at Royal Darwin Hospital from his disease in July 2017.

+Workplace safety

+In April 2026, reports indicated that staff at Royal Darwin Hospital were experiencing frequent threats and incidents of violence, particularly in the emergency department.
+Nursing union representatives stated that nurses were being subjected to daily threats and occasional assaults while on duty.
+Nurses also described the working conditions as "scary", e.g staff are using YouTube and ChatGPT to teach themselves procedures.